 BACKGROUND

 Protocols for nurse-led extubation are as safe as a physician-guided weaning in general intensive care unit (ICU).
-Early extubation is a cornerstone of fast-track cardiac surgery and it has been implemented mainly in post-anaesthesia care units.
+Early extubation is a cornerstone of fast-track cardiac surgery, and it has been mainly implemented in post-anaesthesia care units.
 Introducing a nurse-led extubation protocol may lead to reduced extubation time.

 AIM